TayoAderiye/crud_with_postgres/readme.md

-# CRUD wit Node js and Postgres
+# CRUD with Node js and Postgres

 > CRUD API for using Node js, Express and Postgres as the database